 This might mean talking to the people in your life and asking them for additional support.
 It can be really hard to ask for help, especially when you are used to being the rock in your relationships with other people.
 In the spirit of doing less, not more, think about if anyone in your life could help take things off your plate.
 Maybe your partner is willing to take on some extra chores around the house, or maybe you don’t have to say yes to every invitation that comes your way this weekend.
 Sometimes saying no to one thing means saying yes to something else, like your own peace of mind or well-being.

-How to Create a Routine With Your Planner to Recover From Burnout
+Burnout Recovery Plan: How to Create a Routine with Your PLanner to Heal From Burnout

 Our #PashFam are no strangers to using their planners to better their lives and make their dreams a reality.
 So why not use your planner to recover from burnout?
 Here are a few ideas to get you started: